AkiraJkr/Metal-Gear-Solid-Peace-Walker-HD-Textures/README.md

 It should automatically work if you have not disabled texture replacement.

 Please delete the folder before updating or it may cause errors.

+All credits reserved to Konami & Kojima Productions.